-Within this portfolio of suppliers, 4,118 audits were conducted in 2022 (3,420 in 2021, despite the COVID-19 pandemic), breaking down as 2,068 comprehensive audits and 2,050 follow-up audits.
-A total of 35% of these audits were carried out by the Kering Internal Audit Department, and 65% by external auditors, with the Group audit protocol applied uniformly for all audits conducted.
-This means that 64% of suppliers were audited in 2022.
-Over the 2015-2022 period, 91% of suppliers were audited, 1% more than in 2015-2021.
+Within this portfolio of suppliers, 4,559 audits were conducted in 2023, breaking down as 2,616 comprehensive audits and 1,943 follow-up audits.
+A total of 32% of these audits were carried out by the Kering Internal Audit Department, and 68% by external auditors, with the Group audit protocol applied uniformly for all audits conducted.
+This means that 75% of suppliers were audited in 2023.
+Some audits concern suppliers that have become inactive: 486 of the audits carried out in 2023 covered suppliers that were inactive at the end of the year, and 60% of the suppliers in the system that are now inactive have been audited since 2015.